Blazemeter/taurus/site/dat/docs/Reporting.md

-# Reporting & Results Processing
+# Generating Test Reports

 Reporting functionality in Taurus is delegated to special modules category.
 There is special [internal facility](#results-reading-and-aggregating-facility) that reads results from [executors](ExecutionSettings.md), aggregates them and feeds to configured reporters.
 Reporters are specified as list under top-level config key `reporting`, by default it is configured with two reporters:

 ```yaml
 ---